aws-samples/aurora-and-database-migration-labs/Labs/amazon-rds-purpose-built-workshop/lab3-AthenaFederatedQuery/README.md

 ### Setting up JDBC connector for Aurora PostgreSQL database

-This connector enables Amazon Athena to access your SQL database or RDS/Aurora instance(s) using JDBC driver.
+This connector enables Amazon Athena to access your Amazon RDS and Amazon Aurora databases using JDBC driver.
 For more information about the connector usage, parameters and limitations, refer to [athena-jdbc](https://github.com/awslabs/aws-athena-query-federation/tree/master/athena-jdbc) documentation.

-1. Ensure that current AWS region is **US east (N Virginia)**
+1. Ensure that current AWS region is **US East (N Virginia)**
 2. Click on **data sources** tab
 3. Click **Connect data source**
 4. Select **Query a data source (Beta)**